arvind14nitt/css_learning/README.md

 1. Fixed 2.
 Absolute 3.
 Relative 4. sticky

 If position != static, then element can be taken out of document flow.
-Position of an element can be changed into 4 directions-
+Position of an element can be changed into 4 directions properties-
 1. top 2. right 3. left 4. bottom